axonivy-market/portal/Documentation/portal-guide/source/portal-user-guide/new-dashboard/index.rst

 #.
 Create one entry in multiple languages.
 When creating the entry, the user can switch between the available languages with a click on the tab view header.

 #.
 Translate the title by clicking on the input label.
 Translate the content by clicking on the |translate-icon| icon.
+If you see something wrong with the translation, please prefer to :ref:`enable-translation`

 #.
 Choose an icon for the news by clicking directly on the icon, the :guilabel:`Icon browser` browser will be shown.

 #.
 Define the news title.
 Its length is limited to 200 characters.

 #.
-Provide news content, i.e., the main information for the newsfeed.
-The content is limited to 1000 characters, max.
+Provide news content, i.e., the main information for the news feed.
+The content is limited to a maximum of 1,000 characters.

 After setting up everything, simply click on the :guilabel:`Share this dashboard` link at the bottom of your dashboard to share it with colleagues.